Skip to content

 Extracting Geospatial Coordinates from Written Address

 Reading through the taxonomy of our three datasets, you might notice that the CAS dataset and Media Collection datasets contain "latitude" and "longitude" features, while Notes Taken contains only "Address".
 In order to fuse these three datasets geospatially, we will first need to extract the geospatial coordinates from these addresses.
-Such feature extraction is easy in Edge as we can simply use the dedicated agent in the RHS drawer.
+Such feature extraction is easy in conode as we can simply use the dedicated agent in the RHS drawer.

 1. Select the "Address" feature from the Home view